daovorge/GADS-22-NYC/03_Exploratory_Data_Analysis/README.md

 ###Objectives for this class:

 - To git pull without having local work over-written
+- List actions that might be required to clean and pre-process data - aka exploratory data analysis
+- Define the goal of EDA as being to produce a training set
-- To code along with the instructional team an EDA of the IMDB dataset
+- Undertake a code walk-through of an EDA of the IMdB database
+- Relate the process of EDA to the larger goal of producing a term project
 - Start the Essential Pandas Lab, and complete at home if necessary

 ###Class Agenda